 People with transient global amnesia suddenly but temporarily become unable to store new memories or to recall events that occurred during the episode.

-Doctors diagnose this amnesia based mainly on symptoms and certain MRI findings..
+Doctors diagnose this amnesia based mainly on symptoms and certain magnetic resonance imaging findings.

 Transient global amnesia has no lasting effects and requires no treatment unless a cause of the amnesia is identified.

 Transient global amnesia usually occurs in people aged 50 to 70.
 It rarely occurs in people under 50.
 It occurs in slightly more men than women.

 What causes transient global amnesia is not known.
 Some experts wonder whether the causes could include seizures, migraines, problems with blood flow in the veins, or temporary blockage of the arteries that supply blood to the temporal lobe (for example, by a blood clot), and/or psychologic factors.
 However, there is no strong evidence that any of these conditions cause transient global amnesia.

 Emotional or psychologic stress